Skip to main content

 WATER QUALITY REPORT

-Cincinnati, OH tap water: what's in it in 2025
+Cincinnati, OH tap water: what’s in it in 2026

 Serving 310K residents via Greater Cincinnati Water Works · Cincinnati, OH drinking water is supplied by Greater Cincinnati Water Works.
-EPA and utility monitoring commonly focus on issues such as Ohio River contamination, PFAS, Disinfection byproducts.
+EPA and public water system monitoring commonly focus on issues such as Ohio River contamination, PFAS, Disinfection byproducts.
 Across the distribution grid, transmission mains, booster stations, and seasonal source shifts can change disinfectant residuals and disinfection byproduct levels before water reaches older service lines.
 Cross-check this system picture with your ZIP-level SDWIS and UCMR view so you see the latest detections and violations tied to your address.

 Ohio River contaminationPFASDisinfection byproducts

-WATER SAFETY SCORE
+WATERCHECKUP SAFETY SCORE

-Grade: F
+Grade: C

 WHAT YOU SHOULD KNOW ABOUT CINCINNATI WATER